 - Database engine: This performs the core functionalities of DBMS that are related to the retrieval of data and storage of the data in databases.

 - Reporting generator: It is a very important component of the DBMS.
 It is used to generate reports about the useful information that is extracted from the databases and DBMS files.
 The data displayed in these files is according to the requirements of the customer and can be changed in case the requirements are updated.
 The information obtained from these reports is then used to make informed decisions that play a vital role in the user’s progress and business growth.

 In this article we have discussed what is data and how can it be stored in such a way that it can benefit us.
-Data stored in an organized manner which is easily readable is known as a database and with the help of these databases we can do many tasks.
-These databases are used in almost all the businesses these days therefore having their understanding is a must in today’s world.
+Data stored in an organized manner that is easily readable is known as a database and with the help of these databases, we can do many tasks.
+These databases are used in almost all businesses these days therefore having their understanding is a must in today’s world.
 Reading this article would have given you enough insight about this topic and hopefully has triggered your interest in this amazing field.